TrapDefense Docs

 What the SDK actually does.

 TrapDefense does not try to be a full AI safety platform.
-It stays focused on runtime checks that matter when an agent is about to act or has just produced sensitive output.
+It stays focused on practical runtime defenses in the perception and action layers, where an agent is about to act or has just produced sensitive output.

 Guard